runaydhaygude/springboot-microservices/README.md

 ### Building application
-1. mvn install : to build the jar file (packaging type is jar in pom.xml)
+1. mvn clean install : to build the jar file (packaging type is jar in pom.xml)
 2. above command build /target folder with jar file named using artifact and version name mentioned in pom.xml
 3. java -jar target/<jar-name>.jar : run the jar file
 4. run - http://localhost:8080 on browser to see if the application is live